gYunTian/Java-PSA-Backend-MultiThreadedEmail/server/README.md

 ### Prerequisites
 1. Ensure that your local computer has the `JAVA_HOME` environment variable set to the sdk location.
 2. Turn on your WAMP server.
 3. If not done so, import the `deploy.sql` script which is located in the `sql` folder.
+Alternatively, let Spring Boot auto-create the tables (lose precision).
 4. Run `run.bat`.

 ### Post-Deployment